that0n3guy/Xenserver-After-Install/README.md

 and add that nfs share to xencenter (your basically mounting an nfs export on the same computer).
 That causes shutdown issues.

 To use this script, do the following:
-- Add the script to "/etc/init.d/earlynetfs", then run the following commands:
+- Add the script to "/etc/init.d/earlynetfs",
+- run the following commands:

     chmod +x /etc/init.d/earlynetfs
     chkconfig --add earlynetfs